nilesh-patil/nilesh-patil.github.io/_posts/blog/2017-07-25-galactic-morphology-using-deep-learning.md

 The important point to remember is that the scores aren't probability score per se.
 They are weighted scores & so they vary from 0 to 1 but all sub scores for a question don't necessarily sum up to 1 as a rule.

 Each image is of size `424x424x3` & each value is between `0-255`.
-A good practice is to rescale the data between `0-1` by multiplying every image array with `1.0/255`.
-The channels & cell values do not represent the physical aspect of data collection, but are standardized to the accepted image formats.
+A good practice is to rescale the data.
+In our experiments, we normalize the images by calculating $$\mu_{channel}$$ and $$\sigma_{channel}$$ over the full dataset and then normalizing each channel using their correspodning $$\mu$$ and $$\sigma$$.
+The channels & cell values do not represent the physical aspect of data collection, but are standardized to the accepted image formats between 0-255 and so the normalization is more of a hack for better gradient updates and not adomain  knowledge based modification.

 A few sample images from the dataset: